 Bonnie Lucas has been living in New York since the 1980s.
 After a solo exhibition at JTT Gallery in New York, in January of 2017, I reached out to her to find out more about her practice.
-She invited me to her home, in Little Italy, which also serves her as a studio.
-The walls were covered floor to ceiling with small gypsum collages, canvases, and assemblages that she has been making for over thirty-five years now.
-Lucas has hundreds of mass-produced objects that she often buys from discount stores.
-These include dolls, ribbons, stuffed animals, and tens of other prosaic household objects, that she breaks or alters to use in her assemblages.
+She invited me to her home, in Little Italy, which also serves her as her studio.
+The walls of her kitchen are covered floor to ceiling with small gypsum collages, canvases, and assemblages that she has been making for over thirty-five years now.
+Lucas collects hundreds of mass-produced objects that she often buys from discount stores around her home.
+These include dolls, ribbons, stuffed animals, and tens of other prosaic household objects, that she breaks and alters for her assemblages.
 We talked about her childhood growing up in New Jersey, in a straight-edge American nuclear family, how this has been an influence in her practice, and about the pleasure of breaking things and sewing them back together.
 She made a clear point in our conversation that her underlying interest in the topic of feminism and femininity does not necessarily come from a theoretical strand of discursivity but, rather, from her personal experience and her fascination with these gendered objects that are made for our daily use.

 Living Content: You have been a practicing artist in New York for the past forty years and your work has been very consistent in highlighting specific misconceptions generated around topics of femininity, motherhood and childhood.
 How did your practice follow the evolution of these topics throughout our times?